tensorflow/docs/site/en/api_docs/python/tf/compat/v1/lite/TFLiteConverter.md

 </td>
 <td>
 Target data type of real-number input arrays.
 Allows for a different type for input arrays.
-If an integer type is provided and `optimizations` are not used, `quantized_inputs_stats` must be provided.
+If an integer type is provided and `optimizations` are not used, `quantized_input_stats` must be provided.
 If `inference_type` is tf.uint8, signaling conversion to a fully quantized model from a quantization-aware trained input model, then `inference_input_type` defaults to tf.uint8.
 In all other cases, `inference_input_type` defaults to tf.float32.
 Must be `{tf.float32, tf.uint8, tf.int8}`
 </td>
 </tr><tr>
 <td>